 Location and Catchment Area

-A three form entry school comprised of twelve mixed ability classes, numbers on roll range from 365 to 390.
+A four form entry school comprised of thirteen mixed ability classes, numbers on roll range from 365 to 390 and continue to increase with the growth of the local population.
 Larger than many Junior schools, Hook Junior School serves a popular, large village community in North East Hampshire.
 The Governors aim to admit all children who live in Hook, children who have attended the neighbouring Infant school and also children beyond the immediate catchment area.
 Admissions to school are via the Hampshire Local Authority where you can also view our current Admissions Policy.

-The school is divided into 12 mixed ability classes, three classes in each year group.
+The school is divided into 13 mixed ability classes, four classes in year 3 and three classes each in years 4, 5 and 6.
 There are approximately 28-34 children in each class.
-Most children enter in Year 3 from Hook Infant School, with which we have very close links and excellent transition arrangements.
-Once children are assigned a class in Y3 they remain with this class until Y6.
+Most children enter in year 3 from Hook Infant School, with which we have very close links and excellent transition arrangements.
+Once children are assigned a class in year 3 they remain with this class until year 6.

-We have a separate Music Room, Hall, and an additional classroom for use with groups of children and whole class teaching.
-The school sits within extensive grounds incorporating a large sports field, separate outdoor sensory area and conservation area.
+We have a large Hall, a Music Room, and an additional classroom for use with groups of children and whole class teaching.
+The school sits within extensive grounds incorporating two playgrounds, a large sports field and several ourdoor spaces suitable for a variety of learning activities.

 The people who form our school team are highly valued and are our best resource.
-In additon to our full time teachers, we employ an Inclusion (Sendco) Leader, a Learning Support Assistant in each class, three Buesiness Administration staff, one Librarian, one ICT Manager, one Site Manager and a team of Lunchtime Supervisors.
+In additon to our full time teachers, we employ an Inclusion (Sendco) Leader, a Learning Support Assistant in each class, three Business Administration staff, a Librarian, a Site Manager and a team of Lunchtime Supervisors.

 “Pupils make good and often outstanding progress throughout the school”